spatialfruitsalad/pomelo/README.md

 `periodic_x`,`periodic_y`,`periodic_z`: periodc in one direction and hard walls in the other two directions `none`: system inside a hard box

 The parameter `boxsz` is the size of the box that is used by pomelo.
-The parameter `percolating_cluster` changes output files for a more convenient handling of cells with percolating features.
+The parameter `percolating_cluster` changes output files for a more convenient handling of cells with percolating features (for now it is designed for generating surface structures).
 The other parameters are not important for pomelo.

 ### Pomelo workflow (generic)